lakshaykamat/data-science/python/numpy/Numpy Roadmap.md

 ### Final Steps:
 - **Practice**: Apply NumPy concepts to real datasets and problems, such as matrix operations, data manipulation, and basic simulations.
 - **Projects**: Work on small projects like implementing basic algorithms (e.g., linear regression, matrix factorization) or data analysis tasks (e.g., statistical analysis of a dataset).

-By following this roadmap, you'll master NumPy and its powerful functionalities for data manipulation, which are essential for data science.